All I Wanna Do (Dannii Minogue song)

 "All I Wanna Do" is a song written by Brian Higgins, Stuart McLennan, Tim Powell, and Matt Gray for Australian singer Dannii Minogue's third studio album, Girl (1997).
 The song was produced by Higgins and Gray.
 "All I Wanna Do" marked a significant change in Minogue's career and image, as did her album Girl from which it was taken.
 Her image had become highly sexualised, culminating in her nude calendar photo shoot and the suggestive videos and album artwork which accompanied her new releases.
 This was also the first release on Minogue's new record deal with Warner Bros.
 Records.

 It was released as the first single from Girl on 11 August 1997 and reached the top five in the United Kingdom becoming her first top-five hit.
 In Australia, the song peaked at number 11, spent 22 weeks in the top 100, and was certified gold, becoming the 78-highest selling-single of 1997 there.
+The accompanying music video was directed by Paul Morgans.
 In 2017, the Official Charts Company revealed that "All I Wanna Do" is Minogue's best-selling UK single.

 Critical reception

-A reviewer from Aberdeen Evening Express stated that "All I Wanna Do" has got "the catchiest chorus around".
+Scottish Aberdeen Evening Express stated that "All I Wanna Do" has got "the catchiest chorus around".
 Quentin Harrison from Albumism described it as a "shimmering, 90s Hi-NRG rocker".
-British magazine Music Week rated it four out of five, concluding that "three years on from her last single, Dannii sticks to what she does best with this delightfully catchy pop gem which is given an extra lift by powerfully energetic production."
+British magazine Music Week gave it a score of four out of five, concluding that "three years on from her last single, Dannii sticks to what she does best with this delightfully catchy pop gem which is given an extra lift by powerfully energetic production."
 Also Chris Finan from the RM Dance Update gave it four out of five, adding that "this is the most credible that Dannii's ever sounded."
 Sunday Mirror called it "supremely camp", noting it as a "bass-bumping, shuddering return for the more rounded Minogue girl."
 They added, "Dreamy chorus and banging remixes should see Dannii well out in front."
 A reviewer from The Sydney Morning Herald wrote that "All I Wanna Do", "with its souped-up production and insanely catchy refrain, is one of the finest pieces of fluff this year.
 There's nothing else on Girl that touches it for instant satisfaction."